kevinweber/inline-comments/readme.txt

 == Changelog ==

+= 1.0.4 =
+* If a comment bubble fits not completely on the screen, it will not be displayed

 = 1.0.3 =
 * Now it's possible to format active paragraphs/sections
 * New feature: Select bubble style for sections with no comments yet (options: plain or bubble)